robpilgrim/bobert/README.md

 a gentoo repo for packages that aren't in the official repos

 # How to use
-if you want to use overlay, install 'app-eselect/eselect-repository', add the overlay and sync the repository.
+if you want to use this overlay, install 'app-eselect/eselect-repository', add the overlay and sync the repository.

 ```
 emerge -a app-eselect/eselect-repository